-Sprint has been pushing its postpaid unlimited plan for years.
+Sprint has been pushing its postpaid unlimited plans for years.
 However, there are some prepaid plans on Boost Mobile that are available for people who bring in their own phones or purchase a phone at full price from Boost itself.
 In this article, we go over what Sprint prepaid plans are available, including data-only plans for tablet devices.

 Boost prepaid unlimited plans